Classes of poultry

 The amount of feed that broiler chickens eat will depend upon the type of feed provided.
 Birds fed commercial-type diets will eat approximately twice as much feed as the amount of body weight gain.
 As an example, birds processed for meat at 42 days of age may weigh 2.0 kg and have consumed 4.0 kg of feed.
 Chickens provided with a diet of lower nutrient density will require more feed to reach a similar weight.

-Saskatchewan's small turkey industry consists of 11 registered producers that marketed 5.8 million kg of eviscerated turkey in 2015, valued at approximately $13.5 million.
+Saskatchewan's turkey industry consists of 11 registered producers that marketed 5.4 million kg of eviscerated turkey in 2017, valued at approximately $13.5 million.
 Although a specialized turkey hatchery previously existed in Saskatchewan, day-old turkey poults are now purchased from hatcheries in neighbouring provinces.
-Turkey production in Saskatchewan has shifted from seasonal to year-round, and has also changed from outdoor or range rearing to environmentally-controlled confinement rearing on open floor barns.
+Turkey production in Saskatchewan has shifted from seasonal to year-round, and has also changed from outdoor or range-rearing to environmentally controlled confinement rearing in open floor barns.
 Males and females are grown separately, and most of the current Saskatchewan production consists of hens marketed at relatively small body weights (five to seven kg) for the whole-bird market.
 Males (toms) are usually kept to larger weights and used for further processing into a wide range of meat products.
-Currently, only a small number of turkeys are processed in Saskatchewan, as most market ready birds are shipped to Alberta or Manitoba.
+Currently, only a small number of turkeys are processed in Saskatchewan, as most market-ready birds are shipped to Alberta or Manitoba.

 Turkey poults available for purchase include white and bronze turkeys.